utcs-scea/LAKE/README.md

 If the run command gives you `Unable to link the KEY_SPEC_USER_KEYRING into the KEY_SPEC_SESSION_KEYRING`, it's a bug from using tmux.
 Close all tmux panes and reopen it with the `tmux.sh` script

+#### TODO

+plot linnos batch size, color where cpu is used and where gpu is used